velos/FlowStack/README.md

 ## Usage Notes

-⚠️ **You may see broken animation upon navigation, when displaying images from the Internet within your FlowLink views.** To fix this, you will need to use CachedAsyncImage in order to display remote images, as well as add additional code to define a larger cache size, as shown below...
+⚠️ **When displaying images from the Internet within your FlowLink views, you may see animation distortion when navigating to new views.** To remedy this, you will need to use CachedAsyncImage in order to display any remote images in your FlowLink views, as well as add additional code to define a larger cache size, as shown below...

 ```
 extension URLCache {